piemonte/PBJVideoPlayer/README.md

 ## PBJVideoPlayer
 'PBJVideoPlayer' is a simple iOS video player, featuring touch-to-play.

-When integrated, it provides a mobile app with the ability to play content whether it is local or on a remote server.
+When integrated, it provides mobile apps with the ability to play content whether it is local or on a remote server.
 The video player supports both iOS 6 and iOS 7 and is 64-bit compatible.

 Please review the [release history](https://github.com/piemonte/PBJVideoPlayer/releases) for more information.

+If you have questions, [github issues](https://github.com/piemonte/PBJVideoPlayer/issues) is a great means to start a discussion, this allows others to benefit and chime in on the project too.

 ## Installation